samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/Design/CanvasxTokens/TokenDomains.md

 ## Additional Considerations and Gotchas

 ### Access to component data
-Note the position of hte `Editors` and `Schema` domains which usually provide the data that a component renders.
+Note the position of the `Editors` and `Schema` domains which usually provide the data that a component renders.
 They are applied "outside" (after) the styling domains (`Theme`, `Layout`, `Spacing`), so that these domains will have access to the data (to allow conditional styling based on state).
 However they